 - Chill the Dough- If you don’t chill the dough for at least 2.5 hours, the cookies will spread and be flat and thin.
 Chilling overnight is the best.

 - Reshape the Cookies- If you want your cookies nice and round, reshape them as soon as they come out of the oven.
-Either use a spatula to push them back into a circle shape or use a large circle cookie cutter.
-If using a cookie cutter, place it over the cookies and rotate quickly in a circle.
+Use a spatula to push them back into a circle shape.
+Work quickly because they harden pretty fast.

 Recipe FAQs